Updated December 2023

 BEACH BUM TRAVELLER IDEAS

 For those sustainable travellers who cannot live without the sea.
 You may have not thought of this before, but sunscreen is actually quite harmful for marine life.
 A couple of thoughtful options to give the ocean a break is to use an eco friendly sunscreen, which is significantly less harmful.
 But if you really want a better option to protect marine life, UPF Swimwear is the way to go.
-It is useful for snorkeling and other related water sports.
+It is useful for snorkelling and other related water sports.

 This is a perfect gift that can be accompanied by a beach bag or a beach towel made out of recycled materials.
 I own this Nomadix microfiber towel made out of recycled bottles and I love it because of how versatile it is (really great for yoga).